 Balenciaga was hailed by fashion journalists and fellow creators as the greatest dressmaker in the world.
 Dior referred to him as “the master of us all.”
 Despite his mastery of couture, Balenciaga hailed from a humble Basque fishing village, began practicing his craft as a youth, and opened his business when he was a young man in his native Spain.
 Then, during the Spanish Civil War, he bravely expanded by moving to Paris in his 40s, where he became an internationally renowned couturier.

-Fashion enthusiasts will recognize Dior's exquisitely crafted dresses built upon corsets and crinolines and Balenciaga's brilliantly constructed and voluminous coats and dresses.
-Viewers may, however, be surprised to see remarkable similarities in some of the pairings, making immediate attributions less obvious.
-The couturiers' shared vocabulary can be seen in the juxtaposition of three pairings of garments in the introductory gallery: black dresses with asymmetrical buttons, boxy day suits, and voluminous evening dresses.
-Without looking at the labels, visitors may find it difficult to guess which designer created each garment—Balenciaga or Dior?
+Dior exquisitely crafted dresses built upon corsets and crinolines and Balenciaga brilliantly constructed voluminous coats and dresses.
+Viewers may have been surprised to see remarkable similarities in some of the pairings, making immediate attributions less obvious.
+The couturiers' shared vocabulary were seen in the juxtaposition of three pairings of garments in the introductory gallery: black dresses with asymmetrical buttons, boxy day suits, and voluminous evening dresses.
+Without looking at the labels, visitors may have found it difficult to guess which designer created each garment—Balenciaga or Dior?

-The exhibition also presents numerous ways in which the two couturiers constructed garments differently from one another.
-For example, two beige silk evening dresses positioned at the gallery entrance are similar in color, fabrication, and silhouette.
+The exhibition also presented numerous ways in which the two couturiers constructed garments differently from one another.
+For example, two beige silk evening dresses positioned at the gallery entrance were similar in color, fabrication, and silhouette.
 Balenciaga was a master couturier who crafted the volume and fullness of the skirt through the deft handling of fabric.
 Dior, by contrast, had to rely on built-in corsetry and layered underskirts to achieve volume.
-The weight of each dress also denotes their differences: the Balenciaga gown is only 2.2 pounds while the Dior garment weighs over 9 pounds.
+The weight of each dress also denoted their differences: the Balenciaga gown is only 2.2 pounds while the Dior garment weighs over 9 pounds.

-Accompanying several key objects from MFIT's permanent collection—including an embroidered evening dress by Dior and a "sack dress" by Balenciaga, both from 1957—are educational components such as muslin reproductions, videos, and digital patterns that will illustrate the complexities of haute couture construction.
+Accompanying several key objects from MFIT's permanent collection—including an embroidered evening dress by Dior and a "sack dress" by Balenciaga, both from 1957—were educational components such as muslin reproductions, videos, and digital patterns that illustrated the complexities of haute couture construction.
 These components were created by Tetsuo "Ted" Tamanaha, an assistant professor of Fashion Design in the School of Art and Design at FIT and also a theatrical costumer, couturier, tailor, and patternmaker.

-To illustrate the continued impact of Dior and Balenciaga, approximately one-third of the exhibition includes designs by other couturiers and some of the subsequent creative directors of the fashion houses they founded.
-The legacies of these venerated masters are carried on, thanks to the artful blending of iconographic elements of the founders with contemporary trends.
+To illustrate the continued impact of Dior and Balenciaga, approximately one-third of the exhibition included designs by other couturiers and some of the subsequent creative directors of the fashion houses they founded.
+The legacies of these venerated masters carry on, thanks to the artful blending of iconographic elements of the founders with contemporary trends.

 The Dior aesthetic was carried on and expanded by Yves Saint Laurent (1957–1960), Marc Bohan (1960–1989), John Galliano (1996–2011), and, most recently, Maria Grazia Chiuri (2016–present).